ericmattos/Heart-Failure-Clustering/README.md

 Heart failure happens when the heart is unable to pump the amount of blood required by the rest of the body.
 In their paper ["Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone"](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-020-1023-5), Davide Chicco and Giuseppe Jurman show that machine learning classifiers can be used to predict whether or not a given patient with heart failure will survive.

-In this project, we use the same data set but, instead of classification, we use it for clustering, with the intent that a doctor might use this information to identify which groups of patients are at higher risk.
+In this project, we use the same data set but, instead of classification, we use it for clustering, with the intent that a doctor might use this information to identify in how much risk each group of patients is.

 The file *heart_failure_clinical_records_dataset.csv* was downloaded from https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records at 15:17 (BRT) of 12/08/2022.